 Leaf or needle arrangement, size, shape, and texture

 Oval, pointed leaves have tooth-within-tooth margins.
 Leaf is shorter on one side of center vein than on the other.
-Leaves turn golden brown in fall.
+Fall color may vary by cultivar.

 Flower arrangement, shape, and size